-After completing my masters, I came to the University of Sheffield to do a PhD in how women stop (or 'desist from') committing crime.
+I gained my PhD from the University of Sheffield in 2016, researching how women move on from (or "desist") from crime.
 For this, I spent significant time based at Together Women Sheffield- a community centre in Sheffield that caters for women involved (and at risk of involvement) in the Criminal Justice System.
-I was also able to gain some experience in writing and developing funding bids through partnership with Keychanges- Unlocking Women's Potential (a women's mentoring and public awareness organisation).
-I have maintained these links through my teaching on clinical modules.

 I cover both Law and Criminology modules, and am interested in possibilities for integrating good quality innovation (both technological and artistic) into my teaching.
 I also enjoy preparing students for the reality of work in Criminal Justice and Legal professions.